Come & Go (song)

-"Come & Go" is a song by American rapper and singer Juice Wrld and American DJ and producer Marshmello.
+"Come & Go" is a song by American rapper Juice Wrld and American DJ and producer Marshmello.
 It was released on July 9, 2020, as the fourth single from Juice Wrld's posthumous third studio album, Legends Never Die.
-It debuted at number two on the Billboard Hot 100, matching "Lucid Dreams" as his highest-charting song.
-It is also the second song by Marshmello to chart in the top 10 of the Hot 100, matching "Happier" (with Bastille) as his highest-charting song.
+It debuted at number two on the Billboard Hot 100, respectively matching "Lucid Dreams" and "Happier" (with Bastille) as the artists' highest-charting song.

 Background

 A rough demo of the song was teased by Juice in 2018.
 The track then leaked with the numerous demos for tracks in January 2020 along with "Righteous" and "Tell Me U Luv Me".

 Shortly before release of the song, Marshmello took to Twitter to talk about his relationship with Higgins, saying that the rapper was "one of the most talented people I have ever met" and how they were both "constantly on the same page when it came to music".

 Critical reception

 Jon Blistein of Rolling Stone concluded that the "track finds Juice Wrld striving to be a better man over an atmospheric guitar loop that's soon pushed toward the edge by thumping drums", while sonically, Juice Wrld blends "his pop-punk inflected hip hop with Marshmello's big tent EDM".
 According to Aleia Woods of XXL, the song "has a punk-rock and EDM feel with heavy guitar strums".
 The Fader's Jordan Darville felt that the song "is an attempt to make good on Juice WRLD's promise of global pop stardom, tragically unfulfilled by his death at age 21 of an accidental drug overdose".
 Lyrically, Jon Powell of Revolt thought the song saw "the late rapper speaking on his insecurities to his significant other" with lines like "I try to be everything that I can, but sometimes, I come out as bein' nothin".